The Polymath: Summary

 The prologue is by the Oxford University professor Martin Kemp, author of many books on the Renaissance polymath Leonardo da Vinci.
 He has been cited as a leading expert on the topic.
-Leonardo's drawing of the Vitruvian Man, symbolising the unity of humanity and the cosmos, is the book's cover image.

 Ahmed takes as his definition of "polymath" those who have made significant contributions to at least three different fields.
 Rather than seeing polymaths as exceptionally gifted, he argues that every human being has the potential to become one: that people naturally have multiple interests and talents.
-He contrasts this polymathic nature against what he calls "the cult of specialisation".
-For example, education systems stifle this nature by forcing learners to specialise in narrow topics.
+He contrasts this polymathic nature against what he calls "the cult of specialisation", claiming that education systems stifle this nature by forcing learners to specialise in narrow topics.
 The book argues that specialisation encouraged by the production lines of the Industrial Revolution is counter-productive both to the individual and wider society.
-It suggests that the complex problems of the 21st century need the versatility, creativity, and broad perspectives characteristic of polymaths.
+It argues that the complex problems of the 21st century need the versatility, creativity, and broad perspectives characteristic of polymaths.

 For individuals, Ahmed says, specialisation is dehumanising and stifles their full range of expression whereas polymathy "is a powerful means to social and intellectual emancipation" which enables a more fulfilling life.
 In terms of social progress, he argues that answers to specific problems often come from combining knowledge and skills from multiple areas, and that many important problems are multi-dimensional in nature and cannot be fully understood through one specialism.
-Rather than interpreting polymathy as a mix of occupations or of intellectual interests, Ahmed urges a breaking of the "thinker"/"doer" dichotomy and the art/science dichotomy.
+Rather than interpreting polymathy as a mix of occupations or of intellectual interests, Ahmed challenges the dichotomies between "thinkers" and "doers" and between art and science.
 He argues that an orientation towards action and towards thinking support each other, and that human beings flourish by pursuing a diversity of experiences as well as a diversity of knowledge.
 He observes that successful people in many fields have cited hobbies and other "peripheral" activities as supplying skills or insights that helped them succeed.